-Health checks connect to backends on a configurable, periodic basis.
+Unless otherwise noted, Google Cloud health checks are implemented by dedicated software tasks that connect to backends according to parameters specified in a health check resource.
 Each connection attempt is called a probe.
 Google Cloud records the success or failure of each probe.

 Based on a configurable number of sequential successful or failed probes, an overall health state is computed for each backend.
 Backends that respond successfully for the configured number of times are considered healthy.
 Backends that fail to respond successfully for a separately configurable number of times are unhealthy.